jtwig/book/syntax/expressions.md

 **Method with the same name**

 <p style="text-align: justify;">
 In this strategy the given object meta information is searched, using reflection, for methods with the exact same name (case sensitive comparison) as the property name provided.
 Using the previous examples, it would search for a method with name <code>p1</code> without arguments given the first expression, where for the second expression it will search for a method, again, with the same exact name and the same number of arguments.
-Note that, each specific argument resolution in Jtwig comes with the concept of converter, a mechanism detailed later on in this manual.
 </p>

 **Method prefixed with `get`, `is` or `has`**